cakephp/docs/en/The-Manual/Common-Tasks-With-CakePHP/Data-Validation.rst

 Practically, one should always use 'last' => true here since there is only one rule to be validated.
-For more relevant usages, see :doc:`#multiple-rules-per-field`
+For more relevant usages, see :ref:`multiple-rules-per-field`

-The default value for ‘last‘ is false.
+The default value for 'last' is false.

 message
 -------